+For generations, Massachusetts was ruled by a demographic that could proudly trace its heritage back to colonial times.
 Indeed, it was once a considerable challenge to get elected to higher office in Massachusetts if you were not considered a “Proper Bostonian.”

 Perhaps the best example of a Proper Bostonian legislator: Senator Henry Cabot Lodge (1850-1924).
 A staunch defender of American sovereignty, Lodge is best known for being the lead opponent of U.S. membership in the League of Nations.
 But people forget that Lodge was also a vocal critic of immigration policy, even when it was still exclusively European.

 Senator Lodge believed that immigration policy should be tailored to benefit the historical American nation, not just the immigrants themselves.
 In those days, that was an opinion no one was afraid to express.

 The Proper Bostonian’s views on immigration and race mirrored the late Samuel Huntington’s distinction between settlers and immigrants.
 We are not a “nation of immigrants”; rather, we are a nation of “settlers” (the Anglo-Protestants who founded the country) and “immigrants.”
 And those who immigrate into this established Anglo-Protestant society are obligated to assimilate into it.
 (I say this as a New England Catholic of substantially Irish descent.)